fanboykun/abc/README.md

 # My Own Personal Website & Protofolio

-<p> This README includes Project Showcase in my Portofolio Website. </p>
+<p> This README includes my public Project Showcase in my Portofolio Website, some other projects or work that is private are not icluded here </p>
 <p> Project developed and created with SvelteKit and Tailwind Css. </p>

 ## Some Projects that i created or developed